 So that’s pretty general, I agree.
-Nothing particular or disruptive in it for the translation industry, right?
+Nothing particular or disruptive in it for the content services industry, right?
+You bet.

 Translation management is about logistics.
 Translation is about content and meaning, I agree.
 But translation management is about intelligently and efficiently bringing the right information and the right file package to the right person at a particular stage of the process in order to get the actual work done.
 And the longer the distance between content owners and translators, the more difficult it becomes to really, really make the important information pass.

 Process automation?
 Yes, of course.
-No Language Service Provider (LSP) survives without process automation.
+No content services company survives without process automation.
 The most competitive ones are those who really manage and control their logistics and the ones with the best logistics experts.
 But what do they get in the end?
 Automated translation management.
 Pay people or pay automation, whatever you can afford.
 Butler or kitchen robot.
 Rickshaw or high-speed train.
 But always driving from A to B.

 No more logistics!

 So what’s so different about the 3 C’s then: Crowd, Cloud and Collaboration?
-They have the potential to turn a translation manager’s life upside down: no more logistics!
+They have the potential to turn a content content services manager’s life upside down: no more logistics!

 In a collaborative environment, you can imagine a team of content authors, translators and reviewers working autonomously on, say, a website translation project.
-Content is directly provided into the collaborative translation platform as it is generated.
-And content includes context: Real-time previews that show where the text segment needs to fit, pictures explaining the concept, glossaries with definitions and further explanations that interact with the texts to translate.
+Content is directly provided into the collaborative content services platform as it is generated.
+And content includes context: Real-time previews that show where the text segment needs to fit, pictures explaining the concept, glossaries with definitions an d further explanations that interact with the texts to translate.